 When I set out to find a cooking class in the vibrant city of Rio de Janeiro, my curiosity led me to a menu that seemed to offer a number of dishes I was not familiar with.
 The promise of an introduction to a world of flavours I was yet to explore, drew me into booking a class with Cook in Rio.

-As it was a few weeks before Carnival, Chef Simone informed us that many acts in the parade were currently deep into their rehearsals.
-She encouraged us to go and watch these vibrant practice sessions in different locations across the city.
-Carnival, she explained, was not just a celebration of Brazilian diversity, but also a homage to the rich cultural heritages of all Brazillians, originating from different parts of the world.
+As it was a few weeks before Carnival, acts in the parade were currently deep into their rehearsals.
+Chef Simone encouraged us to attend some of the vibrant re sessions in different locations across the city.
+We learned that the Carnival was not just a celebration of Brazilian diversity.
+It is also a homage to the rich cultural heritages from which Brazillians originate.

 The menu for the night encompassed a delightful array of culinary experiences: